Derbyshire Yeomanry: 2nd Derbyshire Yeomanry

 In 1942, the 2nd Derbyshire Yeomanry fought in North Africa at the Battle of Alam el Halfa and the Second Battle of El Alamein (as part of the 7th Armoured Division).
 Returning to the United Kingdom in late 1943, the 2nd was assigned to the 51st (Highland) Infantry Division, where it served as the divisional reconnaissance regiment until the end of the war.
 It received battle honours for actions in August, fighting at the Dives Crossing, La Vie Crossing and Lisieux during the crossing of the Seine; in September and October, it received honours for fighting on the Lower Maas, and in January 1945 for fighting at Ourthe during the Battle of the Bulge.
 The regiment received battle honours for fighting in the Rhineland and the Reichswald in February, and crossed the Rhine in March in Operation Plunder.

 Post war

 The Derbyshire Yeomanry was reconstituted in the Territorial Army on 1 January 1947.
 Its Headquarters remained at Derby and it commanded three squadrons.
-On 9 February 1957, it amalgamated with The Leicestershire Yeomanry (Prince Albert's Own) to form The Leicestershire and Derbyshire (Prince Albert's Own) Yeomanry.
+On 9 February 1957, it was amalgamated with The Leicestershire Yeomanry (Prince Albert's Own) to form The Leicestershire and Derbyshire (Prince Albert's Own) Yeomanry.